Climate change legislation

 - Rights of the Sámi people and climate justice taken into account

-The Act also sets out a planning system for climate change policy that consists of the Long-term Climate Change Policy Plan, National Climate Change Adaptation Plan, Medium-term Climate Change Policy Plan and Climate Change Plan for the Land Use Sector.
-The Medium-term Climate Change Policy Plan is drawn up once in every government term and the Long-term Climate Change Policy Plan at least once every ten years.
-The National Climate Change Adaptation Plan and Climate Change Plan for the Land Use Sector are drawn up at least every second government term.
+The Act also sets out a planning system for climate change policy that consists of the Long-term Climate Policy Plan, National Climate Change Adaptation Plan, Medium-term Climate Plan and Climate Plan for the Land Use Sector.
+The Medium-term Climate Change Policy Plan is drawn up once in every government term and the Long-term Climate Policy Plan at least once every ten years.
+The National Climate Change Adaptation Plan and Climate Plan for the Land Use Sector are drawn up at least every second government term.

 - Medium-term Climate Change Policy Plan (2022)

-- National Climate Change Adaptation Plan 2022 (published in 2014 before the Climate Change Act entered into force)
+- National Climate Change Adaptation Plan (2022, in Finnish)

 - Climate Change Plan for the Land Use Sector (2022, in Finnish)